Carnyx: Modern reconstructions

 The reconstruction of the Deskford Carnyx was initiated by Dr. John Purser, and commenced in 1991 funded jointly by the Glenfiddich Living Scotland award and the National Museums of Scotland.
-In addition to John Purser as musicologist, the team comprised the archaeologist Fraser Hunter, silversmith John Creed, and trombonist John Kenny.
+In addition to John Purser as musicologist, the team consisted of the archaeologist Fraser Hunter, silversmith John Creed, and trombonist John Kenny.
 After 2,000 years of silence the reconstructed Deskford Carnyx was unveiled at the National Museum of Scotland in April 1993.

 In 1993 Kenny became the first person to play the carnyx in 2,000 years, and has since lectured and performed on the instrument internationally, in the concert hall, on radio, television, and film.
 There are numerous compositions for the carnyx and it is featured on seven CDs.
 On 15 March 2003 he performed solo to an audience of 65,000 in the Stade De France in Paris.

 On 15 June 2017 "The Music of the Forest", a specially commissioned work by Lakeland composer, Christopher Gibbs, featuring a reconstructed carnyx, received its world premiere at Slaidburn Village Hall.
 The four-part song cycle evoked the landscape and history of the Forest of Bowland and was performed by the Renaissance Singers of Blackburn Cathedral under the direction of Samuel Hudson.
 The carnyx was played by John Kenny.

 Gallery of reconstructions and reenactors

 In popular culture

-The carnyx is featured in the opening battle scene of Gladiator (2000); and is used as both a musical instrument and a fear-inducing weapon.
+The carnyx is featured in the opening battle scene of the 2000 film Gladiator, and is used as a musical instrument in the soundtrack of its 2024 sequel Gladiator II.
 It appears in several battle scenes of the French film, Druids (2001).
-A carnyx appears near the beginning of the 2012 Pixar computer animated film Brave.
+A carnyx appears near the beginning of the 2012 Pixar computer-animated film Brave.
 The carnyx is used in the Gallic soundtrack in Sid Meier's Civilization VI.
+The bard Cacofonix from the Asterix series is often pictured carrying or occasionally blowing a carnyx.